Friday, 29 September 2023

 Old Faithful

-We took a break for lunch at the viewing area for Old Faithful with a large crowd of people of a similar mindset.
+We paused for lunch at the viewing area for Old Faithful, surrounded by a large crowd with the same idea.

 Old Faithful stands as the world's most renowned geyser and the star attraction of Yellowstone's Upper Geyser Basin.
 True to its name, it erupts with remarkable consistency, sending powerful plumes of water and steam up to 40 meters high roughly every 90 minutes.